 It is very easy to get sucked into thinking about what you want to play next.
 In the meantime, you are going to miss the enjoyment and inspiration that flow from what are you playing now!

 Don’t play to impress.
-Play to connect… with yourself… and with others.
+Play to connect… with the music… with yourself… and with others.

 Don’t Mumble.
 What do you want to say?
 Speak up and say it like you mean it!